Undergraduate teaching assistant handbook

 Submitting and returning student work

-After finals, TAs should not leave town until all of their grading for the class is finished.
-Please check with the instructor of your class before making any travel arrangements.
-If you think you might leave before all the grading is completed, you can check with the course instructor to see if it is possible for other TAs to complete the grading.
-TAs need to be available to work and grade for at least three days after the class final unless told otherwise by the instructor.
+After finals, TAs should not leave town until all of their grading for the class is complete.
+TAs must be available to work and grade for at least three days after the class final unless told otherwise by the instructor.

 Confidential information

 Student ID numbers, grades, etc. are confidential information.
-Disclosure of private information is an extremely serious matter so all TAs should be very careful that private information is not posted on web sites, left laying around where others can see it, etc. Here are some specific rules:
+Disclosure of private information is an extremely serious matter, and all TAs should be very careful that private information is not posted on web sites, left laying around where others can see it, etc. Confidentiality rules and recommendations:

 - All TAs should know what information is public and what is private.
 See the FERPA resources page if you are unsure about this.
-Note that not only are items like grades, student ID numbers, etc. private, but so are items like class lists.
 If you have any questions about whether the requested information is private or public, please ask the course instructor or the department before releasing it.

 - A TA is also a member of a University club.
 Is it OK for the TA to give club members copies of past exams, answer keys, etc. that the TA has access to?

-- A TA has a family member taking a class.
-Is it OK for the TA to be a TA for that class?
+- A TA has a family member taking the class they are assigned to.
+Is it OK for the TA to continue working in that class?

-- Is it OK for a TA to form a close friendship with a student in the class the TA is TAing?
+- Is it OK for a TA to form close friendships with students in the class?

-- Is it OK for a TA to provide special help sessions for a student the TA particularly likes?
+- Is it OK for a TA to provide special help sessions for a student they particularly like?

 - Treat all students with respect, and aim to help all to learn.

 - Avoid giving any students an undue advantage.
 (TAs will, of course, need to use good judgment about what "undue" means.
-Note, for example, that holding a special help session for students who are struggling would be fine.)
+Note, for example, that holding a special help session for students who are struggling is perfectly okay.)

 - Know and follow University rules about behavior such as nepotism and sexual harassment.

-- Use good judgment when deciding what is and is not appropriate TA behavior, and ask the course teacher, TA supervisor, etc. when unsure.
+- Use good judgment when deciding what is and is not appropriate TA behavior, and ask the course instructor or TA coordinators when unsure.

 Academic conduct

 TAs hold positions of responsibility.
-For this reason academic (or other) misconduct by a TA is a particularly grave situation, and can be be grounds for termination of the TA position.
-TAs should be familiar with the college acceptable use rules, as well as the University Student Conduct Code, should exercise good judgment, and should model good student conduct.
-If you are not sure what constitutes cheating, read the resources below and ask questions of the instructors in courses you are taking.
+For this reason, academic (or other) misconduct by a TA is a particularly grave situation, and can be grounds for termination of the TA position.
+TAs should be familiar with the college acceptable use rules as well as the University Student Conduct Code, should exercise good judgment, and should model good student conduct.
+If you are not sure what constitutes cheating, read the resources below and ask the course instructor.
 Certain activities (such as collaboration on assignments) may or may not be permissible depending on the class and on the assignment.
 It is your responsibility to know what is normative in general (e.g., all students should know what the University of Minnesota considers plagiarism), and the instructor's responsibility to clarify any gray areas or special rules.
-Two websites that might be useful are the Office for Community Standards site, which contains a couple of FAQs as well as links to university documents like the Students Conduct Code, and academic conduct information for students in CSCI classes.
+Helpful resources:

 - Office for Community Standards